Gorgeous exterior; sharp handling; plush ride; powerful acceleration; world-class luxury; cutting-edge technology

 |Roadside Assistance||4 Years/50,000 Miles|

-2016 Audi A7 -- The A7's beautiful hatchback profile is a sight to see, and its engine offerings include a turbodiesel V6 that's both fast and frugal.
-Try the V8-powered S7 and RS 7 if you want alternatives to the CLS550 and CLS63 AMG S-Model.
+2016 Audi A7 -- The A7's hatchback profile is beautiful.
+Try the V8-powered S7 and RS 7 as alternatives to the CLS550 and AMG CLS63 S.

-2015 Cadillac CTS -- Although it's a traditional sedan, the CTS has plenty of style, and you can get it with a formidable twin-turbocharged V6 that pumps out 420 hp.
+2016 Cadillac CTS -- Although it's a traditional sedan, the CTS has plenty of style and a formidable twin-turbocharged V6 version pumping out 420 hp.